TuTaRdrgZ/ft_count_lines.nvim/README.md

 ## Usage

 Once installed and configured, the plugin will automatically analyze your .c files and provide the total line count of each function.
-Commands

 ## Norminette Compliance

-This plugin assists in verifying that the functions in your .c files adhere to the Norminette's function size constraints.
+This plugin assists in verifying that the functions in your `.c` files adhere to the Norminette's function size constraints.
 Each function's total line count will be displayed, helping you ensure that no function exceeds the limit.

-Requirements
+### Requirements

 Neovim 0.5+ for Lua plugin support.